-A huge increase in "deep dips" was one of the big findings in our new user research for this year's Fundamental Guidelines for Web Usability seminar.
+A huge increase in "deep dips" was one of the big findings in our new user research for this year's Top Web UX Design Guidelines seminar.
 That is, ever-more users are arriving deep within websites rather than entering them through the homepage.

 The bounce rate is defined as the percentage of visitors who turn around at the entry page and immediately leave the site.
 Such visitors "bounce" out and never see additional pages.